Baitcaster Fishing Reels allow for casting lures like jigs.

-On the other end of the spectrum, baitcasting reels allow for casting lures like jigs, spinner baits and crankbaits with pinpoint accuracy, but there is a dialled in drag resistance and require a higher skill set to be able to thumb the spool as line flows off.
-If you can’t find that sweet spot of thumb pressure, you’ll experience a backlash bird’s nest of tangled line.
+On the other end of the spectrum, baitcasting reels allow for casting lures like jigs, spinner baits and crankbaits with pinpoint accuracy, but they have dialled-in drag resistance and require a higher skill set to be able to thumb the spool as line flows off.
+If you can’t find that sweet spot of thumb pressure, you’ll experience a backlash, a bird’s nest of tangled line.

 Generally, you can launch a lure further with a baitcaster, because the line flows directly straight off the spool and not in a circular motion as with a spinning reel.